 Enjoy your weekend

-We talked a bit about this earlier, you want to enjoy your weekend, inject some kinda fun into it.
-You could go shopping, visit an interesting museum or the zoo, try out a new recipe.
+We talked a bit about this earlier, you want to enjoy your weekend, and inject some kinda fun into it.
+You could go shopping, visit an interesting museum or the zoo, or try out a new recipe.
 Or be creative and sew some fun cushions for your couch.
 There is so much to choose from.